 4. Playing the long game

-With large organisations and big ticket sales, success may depend on the factors above and the gestation periods that are associated with that type of sale.
-It also takes time to call through a database to reach decision makers and to identify review timetables and contract end dates.
+With large organizations and big-ticket sales, success may depend on the factors above and the gestation periods that are associated with that type of sale.
+It also takes time to call through a database to reach decision-makers and to identify review timetables and contract end dates.
 It may involve checking out LinkedIn and engaging on other social platforms.
-When it comes to b2b appointment setting, this means setting call backs at the appropriate time.
-In an idea world, that should be supplemented by other marketing communication where you have emails and address details.
-Perhaps send a newsletter, a promotional email, an invitation to a seminar or provide a pertinent article or blog such as this one that provides valuable information that they can use.
+When it comes to b2b appointment setting, this means setting callbacks at the appropriate time.
+In an ideal world, that should be supplemented by other marketing communication where you have emails and address details.
+Perhaps send a newsletter, a promotional email, an invitation to a seminar, or provide a pertinent article or blog such as this one that provides valuable information that they can use.

 But the most important aspect is that once you have a robust database of accurate contacts, it’s in your interest to ensure that those companies that are coming up for renewals are called at the appropriate time.
 This is your pipeline and you need to nurture those relationships over time until they are ready or until they see your business as a viable option.

-Too often, businesses don’t recognise the real value of building the mid to long term pipeline.
-Whilst no company has an unlimited budget for sales and marketing, organisations shouldn’t forsake long term business objectives by giving up too soon.
+Too often, businesses don’t recognize the real value of building the mid to long-term pipeline.
+Whilst no company has an unlimited budget for sales and marketing, organizations shouldn’t forsake long-term business objectives by giving up too soon.
 Once you’ve refined your targets, there’s no point in abandoning the exercise if opportunities don’t fall into your lap immediately.
 That’s rare at this level.
 It also doesn’t mean that you should continue ad infinitum without any sign of success.
 You need to assess progress and measure success.
-Set objectives and use KPI’s to evaluate how your lead generation is going.
-These indicators include the number of warm leads, numbers of face to face meetings or web demos, renewal dates gathered, conversion rates and so on.
+Set objectives and use KPIs to evaluate how your lead generation is going.
+These indicators include the number of warm leads, numbers of face-to-face meetings or web demos, renewal dates gathered, conversion rates, and so on.
 But don’t just look at the numbers though.
 Alongside the stats, consider other factors such as the quality of feedback from your outbound sales team.

-Consistent focus is required on pipeline management and lead nurturing.
-This is typically a long term exercise when it comes to higher value sales.
+Consistent focus is required on pipeline management and leads nurturing.
+This is typically a long-term exercise when it comes to higher-value sales.
 But if you put in the groundwork, you’ll see the results.